Drum kit: Muffles

-Muffling the bass can be achieved with the same muffling techniques as the snare, but bass drums in a drum kit are more commonly muffled by adding pillows, a sleeping bag or another soft filling inside the drum, between the heads.
-Cutting a small hole in the resonant head can also produce a more muffled tone, and allows manipulation in internally placed muffling.
+Muffling the bass can be achieved with the same muffling techniques as for the snare, but bass drums in a drum kit are more commonly muffled by adding pillows, a sleeping bag, or other soft filling inside the drum, between the heads.
+Cutting a small hole in the resonant head can also produce a more muffled tone, and allows the manipulation of internally placed muffling.
 The Evans EQ pad places a pad against the batterhead and, when struck, the pad moves off the head momentarily, then returns to rest against the head, thus reducing the sustain without choking the tone.